Cyprus, Nicosia

 What to bring: comfortable shoes, water, a hat, binoculars or a camera.

 Nearby: Lady’s Mile Beach and Monastery of Saint Nicholas the Wonderworker (“Cat Monastery”).
-It is optimal to combine a visit to the lake, the monastery, and a seaside rest.
+It is ideal to combine visiting the lake, the monastery, and seaside relaxation.

 Only registered users can leave comments.
 To comment, log in to your account or create a new one →